tamalsen2509/data_wrangling_withpanda/README.md

 # data_wrangling_withpanda
-data analysis &amp; and manipulation basics using panda.py
+data analysis and data  manipulation using pandas